abdullah-muhammedd/todo-api/README.md

 ### Handling Rejected Promises and Unhandled Exceptions:

--   You've configured `winston` to log rejected promises and unhandled exceptions to separate log files.
+-   Configured `winston` to log rejected promises and unhandled exceptions to separate log files.
 -   This practice helps in identifying and addressing issues that might otherwise go unnoticed.

 # Documentation